 During their time at the trauma unit, participants will have the opportunity to witness the various medical techniques used in pediatric trauma, such as radiological imaging, total body digital imaging, emergency ultrasound and abdominal sonography for trauma , laparoscopic surgery, non-operative management of abdominal injuries and management of brain injuries, among many others.
 The hospital is also a leader in South Africa in promoting child safety in order to prevent injuries.

 CFHI is considered a global health ethics leader therefore CFHI programs uphold strict standards and comply with all local laws regarding student involvement in health settings.
 Your experience on the program depends on your previous clinical training (if applicable) and the relationship you build with your supervising preceptor.
-Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, inquisitive, and open to the wide variety of learning experiences which you will encounter.
+Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, culturally humble, inquisitive, and open to the wide variety of learning experiences which you will encounter.

 Cape Town is located on the southwestern coast of South Africa, near Cape Hope, the southernmost point in Africa.
 Flanked by the magnificent Table Mountain on one side and the Atlantic Ocean on the other, the natural beauty in and around Cape Town is awe-inspiring.
 With first-world infrastructure, it attracts tourist the world over for its natural beauty, history and famous places as Table Mountain, Robben Island, and Kirstenbosch Botanical Gardens.
 The city also boasts fascinating museums, lots of culture and art, and some of the country's best beaches.